pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 * Spend regular time reflecting, alone and with others.
 At least 2-3 hours a week would be good.
 * Travel to Europe, at the very least visit Romania for 2 weeks.
 * Ideally, explore countries that are more significantly different than my past visits.
 Examples include South America, the Mediterranean, the Netherlands, etc.
 * Take some time off to unwind and think about the future (next 2-5 years).
-This includes taking at least 2 4-day vacations.
+This includes taking at least two 4-day vacations.

 __Ultimate goal:__ to become more aware of the limitations of time, how much I can achieve, and understand myself better.
 Also, to relax and focus on what is truly meaningful and fulfilling for my life.
 Exposure to different cultures and countries would help enlighten my life path.